 Simple Cleaning & Maintenance

-Concreate has worked closely with floor cleaning specialists Faxe and Wood’s Good who have developed an natural low pH cleaning solution called Natural Care.
-Natural Care works by cleaning the floor whilst adding natural sustainably sourced plant wax to condition the oiled surface.
+Concreate has worked closely with floor cleaning specialists Wood’s Good who have developed an natural low pH cleaning solution called Natural Floor Care.
+Natural Floor Care works by cleaning the floor whilst adding natural sustainably sourced plant wax to condition the oiled surface.

 - First sweep and vacuum the floor to remove any dust and abrasive grit.

-- For new floors and very dirty floors wash with Faxe Intensive Cleaner which will remove any grease or old cleaner residues, Clean the floor with 125 ml Faxe Intensive Cleaner mixed into 5 l water.
-Leave the floor to dry for at least 8 hours.
+- For new floors and very dirty floors wash with a pH neutral Cleaner (Concreate recommends Surface Care by Rubio Monocoat)which will remove any grease or old cleaner residues, Leave the floor to dry for at least 8 hours.
 The floor must be completely dry.
 In case of extreme dirt scrub floor manually using a pad or by machine.
 Wipe clean with mop or cloth.
 Always wipe a second time in order that as little water as possible remains on the surface.
 Repeat cleaning procedure if necessary.

-- Tip: Always work with two buckets – one with Faxe Intensive Cleaner mixed with water and one with rinse water.
+- Tip: If the floor is very dirty work with two buckets – one with pH Neutral Cleaner mixed with water and one with rinse water.

 - It is a good idea to commission a new floor using a machine applied coat of Concreate maintenance oil for commercial areas or heavy use kitchens.